AgileVentures/LocalSupport/docs/installation/linux.md

 In order to work on LocalSupport, please fork and clone the project.

+If you need to setup your development environment then [gorails](https://gorails.com/setup/ubuntu/17.10) has an excellent walkthrough.

 1. Install Ruby 2.4.2
 1. Fork the http://github.com/AgileVentures/LocalSupport repo (fork button at top right of github web interface)